Offered No Further Clarity at the Spring 2019 NOSB Meeting

 According to Tucker, her previous statement indicating that a hydroponic operation could spray glyphosate or other pesticides on the land just prior to erecting a greenhouse and be immediately certified organic was not a statement of NOP policy.
 Instead, Tucker contended her comment was made in response to a hypothetical scenario.

-“These questions—including whether the three-year transition period applies to all organic operations—are not hypotheticals,” said Marie Burcham, an attorney and Cornucopia’s Director of Domestic Policy, “They are essential questions of the application of law.”
+“These questions—including whether the three-year transition period applies to all organic operations—are not hypotheticals,” said Kestrel Burcham, an attorney and Cornucopia’s Director of Domestic Policy, “They are essential questions of the application of law.”

 NOP officials were asked directly by both public commenters and concerned NOSB members to clarify and confirm that no operation seeking organic certification can use prohibited materials, including glyphosate, during their required three-year transition period.
 They refused to do so.

 Tucker defaulted to repeating the mantra that “glyphosate is not allowed in organic production” when confronted with what she deemed more hypotheticals.
 She emphasized that the NOP needs specific complaints against hydroponic producers or their certifiers before they can evaluate these practices against the regulations.